shirkeharsh/shirkeharsh/README.md

 I'm a software developer focused on building practical, scalable, and reliable software.
 My interests span artificial intelligence, machine learning, backend systems, cloud infrastructure, automation, and cross-platform application development.

-I enjoy turning ideas into products that are efficient, maintainable, and designed with a strong emphasis on user experience.
+I enjoy turning ideas into products that are efficient, maintainable, and designed with a strong emphasis on user experience. - Chatgpt

 ---